SignalK/SensESP/docs/pages/concepts/index.md

 They may also contain definitions for variable capture.
 To learn more about that topic, see the [cppreference.com discussion and examples](https://en.cppreference.com/w/cpp/language/lambda).

-### Reaction Types
+### Event Types

-ReactESP is not limited to just delays or repeating reactions.
+ReactESP is not limited to just delays or repeating events.
 It also supports the following:

-- `StreamReaction`: a reaction that triggers when data is available on a stream, for example on a serial port
+- `StreamEvent`: an event that triggers when data is available on a stream, for example on a serial port
-- `ISRReaction`: a reaction that is called when an interrupt is triggered (for example, when a GPIO pin is toggled)
+- `ISREvent`: an event that is called when an interrupt is triggered (for example, when a GPIO pin is toggled)
-- `TickReaction`: a reaction that is called every time the main event loop is executed
+- `TickEvent`: an event that is called every time the main event loop is executed

-### Removing Reactions
+### Removing Events

-All of the `app.onXXX()` calls return a `Reaction` object.
+All of the `app.onXXX()` calls return a `Event` object.
-If this object is stored, it can be used to access and manipulate the reaction later.
+If this object is stored, it can be used to access and manipulate the event later.
-In practice, you can disable the reaction by calling `reaction->remove()`.
+In practice, you can disable the event by calling `event->remove()`.
-The same reaction can be re-added later by calling `reaction->add()`.
+The same event can be re-added later by calling `event->add()`.

-Some attention needs to be paid with `DelayReaction` objects, though.
+Some attention needs to be paid with `DelayEvent` objects, though.
-Since they are by nature one-off operations, the corresponding object is deleted after the reaction is triggered.
+Since they are by nature one-off operations, the corresponding object is deleted after the event is triggered.
-You must ensure that you don't try to call the methods of an object that has been deleted, for example by setting a flag in the callback function and checking the flag value before trying to remove the reaction.
+You must ensure that you don't try to call the methods of an object that has been deleted, for example by setting a flag in the callback function and checking the flag value before trying to remove the event.

 ## Sensors